 Claudia Ruiz Gustafson (b.
 1973) is a Peruvian visual artist and curator based in Massachusetts whose practice engages photography, assemblage, poetry and artist book making.
 Her work is mainly autobiographical and self-reflective; her cross-cultural experience and Peruvian heritage deeply inform her art making.
 Claudia’s latest projects explore the stories of her Peruvian ancestors and aspects of her immigrant and liminal experiences.
 In her latest ongoing body of work Mi País Imaginado, she is in dialogue with historical extractivist events, reframing and recontextualizing those narratives within a contemporary gaze while exposing the mechanisms of the imperialist machine that made them possible.

-Claudia has received grants and awards from the Massachusetts Cultural Council, the Cambridge Art Association, L.A.
+Claudia has received grants and awards from the Mass Cultural Council, the Cambridge Art Association, L.A.
 Photo Curator: Global Photography Awards, PX3 de la Photographie Paris, The Gala Awards, among others and her work has been published in Fraction Media, Black & White Magazine, F-Stop Magazine, Float Photo Magazine, Aspect Initiative and Lenscratch.

 Currently she is curator and participating artist of the traveling exhibition Crossing Cultures: Family, Memory and Displacement, a multi-media project made up of artwork created by multi-cultural artists reflecting on identity and diaspora.